UK Basel 3.1: An overview of the near-final rules

 2.6.
 Reporting changes

-For each of the risk areas (e.g., credit, market, operational) listed above there are a number of reporting requirement changes proposed.
-These are outlined in the Reporting changes article.
+For each of the risk areas (e.g., credit, market, operational), there are several changes to reporting requirements.
+These changes are detailed in the Reporting changes article.

-Appendix 1: Existing and proposed risk weights across exposure classes under the standardised approach
+Appendix 1: Existing and revised risk weights across exposure classes under the standardised approach

 1. Exposures to Institutions, MDBs and Corporates: